andre-st/goodreads-toolbox/friendrated.md

 ## See also

 - [likeminded.pl](likeminded.md)   - Find Goodreads members with similar book taste
 - [recentrated.pl](recentrated.md) - Know when people rate or write reviews about a book
 - [similarauth.pl](similarauth.md) - Find all similar authors
+- [search.pl](search.pl)           - Sort book-search results by popularity or year